Citroën 2CV: UMAP coupé

 The small French company UMAP was established in 1956 in the northern French village of Bernon, (Aube) by Camille Martin, the former mayor.
 The acronym UMAP stands for Usine Moderne d'Applications Plastiques (Modern Factory for Plastic Applications).
 UMAP produced the SM 425 and SM 500 from 1957, two externally identical coupés based on the Citroën 2CV.
 In 1958 production was discontinued.

 2000 CV Concept

 In some parts of the mid 90s, Citroën secretly developed a modern iteration of 2CV.
-It also co-developed with Chrysler and rebadged as CCV (China Concept Vehicle), a same strategy to counter Volkswagen who offered an updated Beetle in that era, and Fiat who revived the 500 with their new tale on the sub-compact classic.
+It also co-developed with Chrysler and rebadged as CCV (China Concept Vehicle), a same strategy to counter Volkswagen who offered an updated Beetle in that era, and Fiat who revived the 500 with their new take on the sub-compact classic.
 A CV concept design was demised into new C3.
 The CV 2000 concept was on public display at Citroën's 100th Anniversary Celebration at La Ferte Vidame France in 2019.

+Technical literature

+The restoration, maintenance and repair of the Citroën 2CV have been covered in several technical manuals and publications, including: